-New wells within the Area of Review (AOR) shall be constructed in accordance with the Alaska Oil and Gas Conservation Commission Regulations Title 20 - Chapter 25.
-All wells that penetrate the injection intervals within the area of review shall have casing cemented to the formation throughout the entire section from the base of the lower confining zone (4,415 feet MD or 3,552 feet TVDss) to at least 500 feet MD above the top of the permitted Sterling Formation injection zone (at 3,932 feet MD or 3,148 feet TVDss) based on well BRU 232-09 Completion Log.
+EPA has set a half mile radius as the Area of Review (AOR) for this Class I UIC permit application.
+New wells within the AOR shall be constructed in accordance with the Alaska Oil and Gas Conservation Commission Regulations Title 20 Chapter 25.
+If in the future, any development or service wells are drilled that penetrate the injection intervals within the area of review, these wells shall have casing cemented to the formation throughout the entire section from 200 feet TVD below the Sagavanirktok Formation (proposed injection zone) to 200 feet TVD above the injection zone (reference is Exhibit 6-1 PTU-1 Type Log of the January 7, 2010, permit application).